What Beaverton Arborists Do...

 Beaverton's Urban Forestry Maintenance section provides care and maintenance for the city's urban forest enhancing the health of existing resources while encouraging conservation and preservation.
 Arborist technicians annually prune more than 20,000 city trees, providing additional care for a record number of trees, all the while maintaining the highest percentage of trees in 'excellent' and 'good' condition for more than 5 years.

 The city also aspires to increase the inventory of trees in the urban forest by managing the Development Tree Program, encouraging partnerships with community based groups to complete tree planting projects.
-The city arborists are also responsible for offering educational classes/materials related to arboriculture and professional arboriculture assistance to residents.
+The city arborists are also responsible for offering educational classes/materials related to arboriculture Opens a New Window. and professional arboriculture assistance to residents.

-- Friends of Trees - Resource for purchasing, planting and pruning trees, plus volunteer planting events!
+- Friends of Trees Opens a New Window. - Resource for purchasing, planting and pruning trees, plus volunteer planting events!

-We can address any of your tree or landscaping questions you may have; please contact Steve Brennan at 503-526-2206, or Jered Lane at 503-526-2237, or by filling out the Report a Problem form.
+We can address any of your tree or landscaping questions you may have; please contact Jered Lane at 503-526-2237, or Steve Brennan at 503-526-2206, or by filling out the Report a Problem.